 - Sign into the Send to Kindle app using your Amazon login details.
 If you’ve turned on two-step verification in your Amazon account, you’ll need an additional code – click here for Amazon’s two-factor authentication instructions.

 - Drag the downloaded book onto the Send to Kindle app and let it upload.

-- Turn on your Kindle or open the Kindle tablet/phone app to allow the book to download, just like a book purchased direct from Amazon.
-(For a reason known only to Amazon, it doesn’t work in the Kindle desktop app.)
+- Turn on your Kindle or open the Kindle app to allow the book to download, just like a book purchased direct from Amazon.

-If you’re using the Kindle app on an iOS or Android device, it’s possible to download on the device and open into the Kindle app (direct download instructions for iOS / Android), however Whispersync only syncs your reading position and annotations when the file is transferred using the Send to Kindle desktop app.
+If you’re using the Kindle app on an iOS or Android device, it’s possible to download on the device and open into the Kindle app (direct download instructions for iOS / Android), however Whispersync only syncs your reading position and annotations when the file is uploaded via Send to Kindle.